 Of course, it is also possible for the other driver to still be at fault for the accident, while the weather may only mitigate some of this liability.
 Again, the weather is only one factor among many.

-If you share liability with the other driver, even if the weather is blame too, this could still defeat your car accident claim.
+If you share liability with the other driver, even if the weather is blame too, this could still defeat your car accident claim in Durham.
 Unfortunately, while plaintiffs in most other states would still be able to get a reduced amount of compensation if they have some liability, that is not the case in North Carolina.
 This is due to contributory negligence, where being assigned just one percent of the fault in an accident is enough to cause to lose out on 100 percent of your damages.

 If you have been in a car accident and need compensation for your medical and car bills, if you have had to miss time at work because of your injuries, a successful personal injury claim may enable you to achieve a full financial recovery.
 In order to get the compensation you deserve, however, you have to avoid getting undeserved blame for your crash.
 This is where a skilled and experienced personal injury attorney can assist you.